-This maple is best suited for Zones 5-8.
-It originally comes from Asia and Europe.
-Hedge maple is the sole species in the genus that is native to Britain and has received the Award of Garden Merit from the Royal Horticultural Society there.
+This maple is best suited for zones 5-8.
+Native to Asia and Europe, the hedge maple is the sole species in the genus native to the United Kingdom and has received the Award of Garden Merit from the Royal Horticultural Society there.

 Choose the 'Pulverulentum' cultivar if you want a plant with variegated leaves and 'Postelense' if you want yellow foliage.
 'Compactum' is a dwarf cultivar.

 If you are interested in creating a bonsai, this is an excellent choice for a maple tree species.
 Try to find the 'Microphyllum' cultivar as it has smaller leaves that are well suited to one of these tiny trees.